01732 808 626 info@thinkcbt.com

 Obsessive Compulsive Disorder is treated using Cognitive Behavioural Therapy and / or SSRI medication.
 Whilst SSRI medication can reduce the intensity of the symptoms, the recommended treatment of choice is CBT.

-Some of the counselling approaches from the Psychoanalytic and psychodynamic field have proven ineffective and in some cases can actually make the problem worse by encouraging increased introspection and self-doubting.
+Some of the counselling approaches from the psychoanalytic and psychodynamic field have proven ineffective and in some cases can actually make the problem worse by encouraging increased introspection and self-doubting.

 OCD sufferers are advised to follow the NICE guidance and only use Cognitive Behavioural Therapy or prescribed medication in the treatment of OCD.
 ERP, ACT and IBT treatments can be highly effective when integrated into a structured CBT plan.